SqueezyDough/orbit-ai/README.md

 #### In short:
 * Ais have their own orbit.
 * Orbits contain other possible connections (presented by planets).
-* Firstly, the orbit will only have planets which have >=5 properties in common.
+* At first, the orbit will only have planets which have >=5 properties in common.
 * Ais can explore a planet within their orbit.
 * Ais will then see that the planet has its own orbit.
 * Ais can connect with this orbit.